tenkeyless/dart_docs/src/content/effective-dart/design.md

 **Exception**: Type annotations on unused parameters (`_`) can be omitted.

-### PREFER signatures in function type annotations
+### PREFER signatures in function type annotations {:#prefer-signatures-in-function-type-annotations}

 The identifier `Function` by itself without any return type or parameter signature refers to the special [Function][] type.
 This type is only